alem-platform/frontend/landing/m1/README.md

 ## Suggestions

-If you have any suggestions for improvements to this project, please create an [Issue here](https://github.com/alem-platform/frontend/issues)
+Have ideas for improvement?
+Feel free to create an [issue here](https://github.com/alem-platform/frontend/issues)!